KodiKraig/product-mint/README.md

 # ProductMint

-NFT based payment system to mint products onchain with one-time payments or recurring permissionless subscriptions.
+NFT based payment system to mint products onchain with one-time payments and recurring permissionless subscriptions.

 Everything is onchain including the products, metadata, subscriptions, pricing models, and pricing calculations.